 Through the 2020-2021 construction seasons, Nobis and the Elizabeth Mine team focused on remaining tasks to allow site turnover to the State of Vermont.
-The team reconstructed 2.3 miles of State Route 132 (a haul route to the project site), including 3/4-mile of full box replacement; 1.55 miles of reclaiming, regrading and repaying; 22 culvert replacements; and one bridge assessment.
+The team reconstructed 2.3 miles of State Route 132 (a haul route to the project site), including 3/4-mile of full box replacement; 1.55 miles of reclaiming, regrading and repaving; 22 culvert replacements; and one bridge assessment.
 The team also completed construction of a new Passive Treatment System that uses natural chemistry (lime, organics and oxygen) and gravity to treat ~10 gpm (5.3M gallons/year) of effluent with high concentrations of iron from the Mine Tailing Impoundment.
 The system consistently achieves 99.9 percent iron removal and pH neutralization (as designed) before the effluent is discharged into Copperas Brook and eliminates the \$300,000 annual cost to run the Water Treatment Plant now removed from the site.
-In 2021, the team replaced the Tyson Road bridge deck and installed a concrete plug in the 1898 adit to reduce and likely eliminate the risk of a future release of mine water from the inner workings of the mine.
-The EPA and VTDEC acknowledged that all project punch list items were closed as of December 13, 2021.
+In 2021, the team replaced the Tyson

+Road bridge deck and installed a concrete plug in the 1898 adit to reduce and likely eliminate the risk of a future release of mine water from the inner workings of the mine.
+The EPA and VTDEC acknowledged that all project punch list items were closed as of Dec.
+13, 2021.
 The positive outcomes of this project have already been observed and measured.
 The Tailing Dam is stable, leachate flow from the Tailing Dam has been reduced by 80 percent to just 11 gallons per minute, copper concentration just below the South Open Cut has dropped from 186 to 13 ppb, copper concentration just below South Mine has dropped from 845 to 15 ppb, and in Copperas Brook, copper concentration has been reduced by 99 percent, iron load by 95 percent, and pH increased by 4 SU, resulting in the West Branch of the Ompompanoosuc River being removed from the EPA Impaired Waters List.
 The 45-acre cap is now also home for Vermont's largest solar array, providing 5 megawatts of power annually, enough energy to supply 1,500 homes.
 Although the site has been transformed, the rich history has not been forgotten.
 Some surface features have been preserved and twelve interpretive panels have been installed at various strategic viewpoints around the site so that visitors can read about the history of the site as well as see what it looked like, from their current position, during active mining operations.
+EPA, USACE and contractor Nobis Engineering are currently wrapping up closure reports to document all work performed at this site.